The Top Oil Producing Countries: Where Does Our Oil Come From?

 However, geopolitical instability can have a significant impact on oil prices.
 For example, tensions between major oil-producing countries can lead to production disruptions, while conflict along major transit routes can disrupt the flow of crude oil to refineries.

 Global demand is also an important factor affecting oil prices.
-As developing economies continue to grow, not only top countries for producing oil are turning to Liquid Gold as a source of energy.
+As developing economies continue to grow, more countries are turning to Liquid Gold as a source of energy.
 This growing demand has put upward pressure on oil prices.

 The sentiment is the other important factor that has an impact on oil prices.
 The expectation that oil demand will rise sharply at some point in the future can cause speculators and hedgers to buy up oil futures contracts, driving up oil prices now.